siddharthshah3030/decentralized-Dapp-Server/README.md

 # Smart Elections
+## A Blockchain based solution for temperproof elections.
 #### Project by Team Pro at I_HACK Hackathon E-Summit'19 IIT Bombay
 ### This repository **decentralized-Dapp-Server** is main server for Smart Contract, API, Database, UI-Result